puneetsharma0910/puneetsharma0910/README.md

-Aspiring Software Developer with a strong foundation in **full-stack development** and a passion for creating seamless user experiences.
-I'm currently pursuing a Bachelor of Technology in Computer Science Engineering and have worked on various projects and internships to hone my skills in **front-end** and **back-end development**.
+Aspiring Software Developer with a strong foundation in **Full-stack development** and a passion for creating seamless user experiences.
+I'm currently pursuing a Bachelor of Technology in Computer Science Engineering and have worked on various projects and internships to hone my skills in **Front-end** and **Back-end development**.

 ## 📫 Connect with Me
 - [LinkedIn](http://linkedin.com/in/puneetsharma09)